Creating value for Canadians

 Vice President, People and Culture

-Prior to joining CDEV, Louise served in senior roles at the Canada Border Services Agency, the Canadian Nuclear Safety Commission, the National Research Council of Canada and Alterna Savings and Bank.
-In each of these roles, Louise elevated the strategic focus of HR, designing impactful initiatives in support of business performance.
-She has extensive experience in data-driven workforce planning, leadership development and talent management as well as managing change in fast-paced, complex environments.
-Louise is deeply committed to empowering individuals at all levels of an organization and creating a workplace where innovation and collaboration thrive.
+Prior to joining CDEV, Ms. Youdale held senior human resources leadership roles at the Canada Border Services Agency, the Canadian Nuclear Safety Commission, the National Research Council of Canada, and Alterna Savings and Bank.
+Across these organizations, she elevated the strategic focus of human resources by designing and delivering initiatives that supported business performance in fast-paced, complex environments.

-Louise holds a Bachelor of Business Administration degree with a concentration in Human Resource Management from Bishop’s University and obtained her Certified Human Resources Professional designation.
+Ms. Youdale holds a Bachelor of Business Administration with a concentration in Human Resource Management from Bishop’s University.

 Dwight Ball